 The doctor-does-it-all model isn’t sustainable in the in-office environment and medicine has been moving away from it for years, shifting toward a physician-led team-based care approach.

-Now that same team-based approach needs to happen with telemedicine, which has exploded during the COVID-19 pandemic and ought to be maintained as a valuable tool to connect with patients for the long haul once the public health emergency is over.
+Now that same team-based approach needs to happen with telemedicine, which took off at the start of the COVID-19 pandemic and ought to be maintained as a valuable tool to connect with patients for the long haul once the public health emergency is over.

 “Early experience suggests that telemedicine implemented without attention to workflow risks minimizing team-based care and introduces new barriers to efficient care,” the toolkit explains.

-A team-based care approach allows individual caregivers to do their jobs at the level of their qualification so that the practice can function with higher efficiency.
-The model has been shown to reduce physician burnout and opens the door for increased accessibility, improved quality of patient care, increased patient access to care, improved care team efficiency and improved satisfaction and engagement for patients and health care professionals.
+A team-based care approach allows health professionals to do their jobs at the level of their qualification so that the practice can function with higher efficiency.
+The model has been shown to reduce physician burnout and opens the door for more accessibility, quality of patient care, patient access to care, care team efficiency, and satisfaction and engagement for patients and health professionals.

-The toolkit outlines five steps to bring the team-based care model into telemedicine:
+The toolkit outlines these five steps to bring the team-based care model into telemedicine.

 Define and engage the team.
-Identify people who are key to team success, including physicians, nurse practitioners, information technology (IT) partners, medical assistants and others.
+Identify people who are key to team success, including physicians, nurse practitioners, IT partners, medical assistants and others.